madskristensen/VsixLogger/README.md

 - Logs any exception to Application Insights
 - Tracks custom events through Application Insights

+## Referenced assemblies
+This package will install the following GAC'ed assemblies to the VSIX project:

+- EnvDTE
+- EnvDTE80
+- Microsoft.VisualStudio.Shell.Interop

 ## Initialize the logger
 From the Visual Studio extension's package file's `Initialize()` method, call `Logger.Initialize()` to set everything up.
 This